 A successful nutmeg in soccer elicits cheers and oohs and ahhs from the crowd, but when it’s unsuccessful, it’s often a big let down to one’s team in general and can lead to a counter attack or even change the momentum of the soccer game.
+Know the right moments and areas of the field to try a nutmeg.

 A nutmeg is demoralizing to the player who’s the victim of the nutmeg, but can revitalize a team that’s successful megged a player.
 It is the move of a showoff or a genius.
 The nutmeg could be the most crowd-pleasing move besides a goal, and sometimes animates people more than a goal itself.
 It is right up there in terms of excitement level with the diving header, the bicycle kick and the first time volley.